Eschatologue/CM_wiki/docs/class/druid/land.md

 The damage and healing increase by 1d6 when you reach Druid levels 10 (3d6) and 14 (4d6).

 ### Level 6: Natural Recovery
-You can cast one of the level 1+ spells that you have prepared from your Circle Spells feature without expending a spell slot, and you must finish a Long Rest before you do so again.
+You can cast one of the level 1+ spells that you have prepared from your Circle Spells feature without expending a spell slot, and you must finish a **:rest-long: Long Rest** before you do so again.

-In addition, when you finish a Short Rest, you can choose expended spell slots to recover.
+In addition, when you finish a **:rest-short: Short Rest**, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your Druid level (round up), and none of them can be level 6+.
 For example, if you're a level 6 Druid, you can recover up to three levels' worth of spell slots.
 You can recover a level 3 spell slot, a level 2 and a level 1 spell slot, or three level 1 spell slots.
-Once you recover spell slots with this feature, you can't do so again until you finish a Long Rest.
+Once you recover spell slots with this feature, you can't do so again until you finish a **:rest-long: Long Rest**.

 ### Level 10: Nature's Ward
 You are immune to the Poisoned condition, and you have Resistance to a damage type associated with your current land choice in the Circle Spells feature, as shown in the Nature's Ward table.